applebuddy/TOEIC-Speaking-Study/README.md

 - 마무리
   - and it gives me positive feelings
   - generally, it seems like some friiends are having fun shopping  together.

+### 문제 풀기

+- 길가
+  - this picture was taken on a street
+  - What I notice first is some people walking by on the street, and most of them are wearing summer clothes.
+  - in the middle, there are many kind of items placed on the ground.
+  - in the background, there are some tall trees with plenty of branches.
+  - overall, the weather is sunny, and very good for outdoor activities.
+    - Generally, it seems like a outdoor market in a small town.
+- 식당 (소수의 사람이 중심인 사진)
+  - This picture was taken at a restaurant.
+  - what i notice first is a man with short blond hair handnig a check over to a waiter.
+  - on the left side of him, I see two women, and they are both smiling
+  - there are some beverages and foods placed on the table.
+  - Overall, it seems like people are having a good time.

 - 휴게 장소
   - this picture was taken at a break room (at an office kitchen)
   - what i notice first is two people talking to each other.